 The Business Doesn’t Report to Any Credit Bureau

 The account may not be a traditional credit account.
 Accounts like utilities, cable services, telephone, water, etc. fall into this category.
 Depending on the company and the state, some utilities may report to the credit bureaus, but they’re not required to do so.

 Many rent payments don’t appear on renters’ credit reports, especially if you’re renting from a smaller landlord who doesn't subscribe to a credit bureau.
 Accounts with larger property management companies are more likely to appear on either your Experian or TransUnion credit report.

 How Unreported Accounts Impact Your Credit Score

 It does not consider what used to be on your credit report last year or even last week.
 If an account never appeared on your credit report, there should be no change to your credit score based on your payment behavior with that particular account.
 However, you may be missing out on a potential credit score boost from timely payments on an account.

-On the other hand, your credit score could rise or fall (relative to the last time you checked your score) if an account falls off your credit report, for example because the credit reporting time limit has passed.
+On the other hand, your credit score could rise or fall (relative to the last time you checked your score) if an account falls off your credit report, for example, because the credit reporting time limit has passed.

 Businesses aren’t required to report to the credit bureaus; it’s strictly voluntary.
 If an account isn’t showing on your credit report and you think it should be, contact the business to find out their credit reporting policies.
-There may have been a mistake with your account and the business can update the credit bureaus with the correct information.
+There may have been a mistake with your account, and the business can update the credit bureaus with the correct information.

 How long does it take for a new credit card to show up on your credit report?